cbwheadon/cbwheadon.github.com/index.md

 ok. so you take an IQ test.
 How do we know how clever you are?
 We've fitted a model to the test, and the model tells us.
 Ah, but what interests a psychometrician is the residuals.
 What the model doesn't tell us.
 You may not fit our model.
 Interesting.
 Perhaps we need different questions for you, or perhaps we need a different model (sorry <A href="http://www.rasch.org/">Benjamin D. Wright</A>).
 In the old days that would mean expensive software where you spend days figuring out that 0 is not allowed as a valid response.
 Really?

 Ah, R has an answer.
 And I love R. I mean really love R. <A href="http://cran.r-project.org/web/packages/ltm/ltm.pdf">ltm</A>.
 Eat your heart out with generalised models.
 Only now the misfit is getting quite obscure.
-I know longer know if you fit or the items fit because there is a distribution of a statistic that Sitjsma has told me has certain properties, but I have no way of following his proof.
+I no longer know if you fit my model or the items fit my model or if nothing fits at all because there is a distribution of a statistic that Sitjsma has told me has certain properties, but I have no way of following his proof.

-And so to Bayes, to JAGS, to WinBUGS, RJags, R2WinBUGS and models that have an elegance that was undreamt of before Gibbs sampling.
+And so to Bayes, to JAGS, to WinBUGS, RJags, R2WinBUGS and models that have an elegance that was dreamt of but unrealised before Gibbs sampling.
 Models galore: <A href="http://www.jstatsoft.org/v36/c01/paper">S. Mackay Curtis</A> and the testlet model.
 Now my items can live within testlets!

     model {
      for (i in 1:n){